 In dozens of articles already out there on the internet, the comments to those articles run about six-to-one against LMNO, as people claiming to be former employees, or to have participated in some of their past shows, said the company had shady business practices, or delayed payments that were due them.
 But who knows what the real story is here?
 Maybe the lawyers and the FBI can sort it all out.

 The REAL FBI, that is.
 Not the former agents who worked on the DB Cooper Special.
-They name Robert Rackstraw, a green-eyed guy who was only 27 years old at the time of the Cooper hijacking as Cooper.
+They name Robert Rackstraw, a blue-eyed guy who was only 29 years old at the time of the Cooper hijacking as The Guy.
 (All of the witnesses pegged Cooper as being in his mid-40’s with brown eyes) Then they blew off Kenny Christiansen as a suspect without mentioning anything about the 54-page report that went to the Seattle FBI on him last August.
 (They were provided with the file via their researcher Avrielle Gallagher) Is this life imitating art, or the other way around?
 Don’t ask this writer.
 I’m already getting a headache trying to figure it out.

 Outside Links of Interest:

 A comprehensive article by Deadline Hollywood that tries to make sense of it all.
 There is a link there to the 20-page PDF of the actual lawsuit filed against Ikegami by LMNO.